 Abstract

 Aims: Based on phase III data, non-vitamin K antagonist oral anticoagulants are recommended for stroke prevention in patients with atrial fibrillation.
-To determine whether trial outcomes translate into similar event rates in unselected patients with atrial fibrillation, this analysis compared outcomes from the real-world XANTUS study with those from the phase III ROCKET AF study.
+To determine whether trial outcomes translate into similar event rates in unselected patients, this analysis compared outcomes from the real-world XANTUS study with those from the phase III ROCKET AF study.

-Methods and Results: Individual patient data from 4020 XANTUS patients were re-weighted to match the proportion of selected baseline characteristics in 7061 rivaroxaban-treated patients from ROCKET AF, using the matching-adjusted indirect comparison (MAIC) method.
+Methods: Individual patient data from 4020 XANTUS patients were re-weighted to match the proportion of selected baseline characteristics in 7061 rivaroxaban-treated patients from ROCKET AF, using the matching-adjusted indirect comparison (MAIC) method.
 For the primary analysis, CHADS2 scores and gender were selected as relevant variables.
-Adjusted annualized incidence rates for XANTUS were calculated and compared with incidence rates from ROCKET AF Rates of major bleeding (3.10%/year vs 3.60%/year; MAIC ratio 0.86; 95% confidence interval [CI] 0.67–1.12) and stroke/non-central nervous system systemic embolism (1.54%/year vs 1.70%/year; MAIC ratio 0.91; 95% CI 0.62–1.32) were similar between XANTUS and ROCKET AF.
+Adjusted annualized incidence rates for XANTUS were calculated and compared with incidence rates from ROCKET AF – the ratio of these rates (‘MAIC ratio’) was used as a relative effect estimate.

+Results: Rates of major bleeding (3.10%/year vs 3.60%/year; MAIC ratio 0.86; 95% confidence interval [CI] 0.67–1.12) and stroke/non-central nervous system systemic embolism (1.54%/year vs 1.70%/year; MAIC ratio 0.91; 95% CI 0.62–1.32) were similar between XANTUS and ROCKET AF.
 The rate of all-cause death was higher in XANTUS (3.22%/year vs 1.87%/year; MAIC ratio 1.72; 95% CI 1.31–2.27), but the rates of vascular death were similar (1.83%/year vs 1.53%/year; MAIC ratio 1.19; 95% CI 0.84–1.70).
 Sensitivity analyses weighted by different baseline characteristics supported these results.

 Conclusion: The low rates of major bleeding and stroke in XANTUS were consistent with results from ROCKET AF.
-All-cause death, but not vascular death, was higher in XANTUS, as expected in a real-world population including patients with various co-morbidities, including cancer.
+All-cause death, but not vascular death, was higher in XANTUS, as expected in an unselected real-world population.

-Abstract word count: /250
+Abstract word count: 249/250